 (a) Except for a Transfer to the Owner Trustee on behalf of the Trust, no initial issue or subsequent Transfer of a Certificate shall be made unless the Transferee has executed and delivered to the Owner Trustee an Investment Letter certifying to the Owner Trustee the facts surrounding such Transfer, which Investment Letter shall not be an expense of the Owner Trustee.
 No Transfer shall be made to any Person that has not certified in an Investment Letter that such Person is an Accredited Investor.
-Upon receipt of such Investment Letter, the Owner Trustee shall determine the number of beneficial owners of Certificates after giving effect to such Transfer and all other Transfers with respect to which the Owner Trustee has been notified .
+Upon receipt of such Investment Letter, the Owner Trustee shall determine the number of beneficial owners of Certificates after giving effect to such Transfer and all other Transfers with respect to which the Owner Trustee has been notified by the Certificate Distributor.
 No Transfer of a Certificate shall be made if, after giving effect to such Transfer, there would be more than forty-five (45) persons holding securities of the Trust or otherwise require registration of the Trust under the Investment Company Act.
-The Certificate Holder desiring to effect such Transfer shall indemnify the Owner Trustee against any liability that may result if the Transfer laws.
-In addition to the Investment Letter, the Certificate Holder shall execute and deliver an Assignment substantially in the form of Exhibit hereto (the AAssignment@).
-The Owner Trustee shall be entitled to rely upon the information contained in any Investment Letter and Assignment duly completed and delivered to it absent actual knowledge that any such information is incorrect .
+The Certificate Holder desiring to effect such Transfer shall indemnify the Owner Trustee and the Trust against any liability that may result if the Transfer is not so exempt or is not made in accordance with such federal and state , or the Trust as a result of such Transfer, is not exempt from registration under federal or state securities laws or such Transfer fails to comply with, or results in a violation of, any federal and state securities laws.
+In addition to the Investment Letter, the Certificate Holder shall execute and deliver an Assignment substantially in the form of Exhibit D E hereto (the AAssignment@).
+The Owner Trustee shall be entitled to rely upon the information contained in any Investment Letter and Assignment duly completed and delivered to it absent actual knowledge that any such information is incorrect or such information provided to it by the Certificate Distributor as referred to above.

 (b) No initial issue or subsequent Transfer of a Certificate shall be made to any Person unless the proposed Transferee also certifies in the Investment Letter, to be delivered pursuant to Section 3.08(a) above, to the effect that the proposed Transferee and each Person owning any beneficial interest in the Certificate through such proposed Transferee (i) is (A) a U.S. Person and (B) not an Enron Competitor; and (ii) is not (A) an employee benefit plan (as defined in Section 3(3) of ERISA), whether or not it is subject to Title I of ERISA, (B) a plan described in Section 4975(e)(1) of the Code, or (C) an entity whose underlying assets include plan assets by reason of a plan=s investment in the entity (within the meaning of Department of Labor Regulations ' 2510.3-101).